Wako-F/alx-system_engineering-devops/0x00-shell_basics/README.md

-14-copy_html copies html files from working directory to parent directory 100-lets_move moves all files beginning with a capital letter 101-clean_emacs removes all files in the working directory beginning with the character ~
+14-copy_html copies html files from working directory to parent directory 100-lets_move moves all files beginning with a capital letter 101-clean_emacs removes all files in the working directory beginning with the character ~ 102-tree creates the directory welcome/ welcome/to/ and welcome/to/school